elixir-lang/elixir-lang.github.com/getting-started/modules-and-functions.markdown

 end
 ```

 And it will provide the same behaviour.
 You may use `do:` for one-liners but always use `do`/`end` for functions spanning multiple lines.
+If you prefer to be consistent, you can use `do/end` throughout your codebase.

 ## Function capturing